-This diversity leads you to options to specialize in a range of academic disciplines and enter to the employment market more competently.
-Some educational institutions lay emphasis on broad educational principles, while some on practical skills required in the employment market.
+This diversity leads you to options to specialize in a range of academic disciplines and enter the employment market more competently.
+Some educational institutions emphasize broad educational principles, while some focus on practical skills required in the employment market.

 The US educational calendar usually begins in August-September and continues through May or June.
-The academic year in most of the institutions is composed of ‘semester’, while some even practice ‘trimester’ or ‘quarter system’ of four terms that includes an optional summer session.
+The academic year in most institutions is composed of a ‘semester’, while some even practice a ‘trimester’ or ‘quarter system’ of four terms that includes an optional summer session.

-Private universities, on the other hand, are supported by tuition fee and donations.
-Both the universities offer varieties of courses and impart almost similar quality of education.
-As an international student you may wish to do the calculations to comprehend the extent you can stretch financially based on the type of qualification and university or college you choose.
+Private universities, on the other hand, are supported by tuition fees and donations.
+Both universities offer various courses and impart almost similar quality of education.
+As an international student, you may wish to do the calculations to comprehend the extent you can stretch financially based on the type of qualification and university or college you choose.